apache/hudi/docs/_docs/2_2_writing_data.md

   --op BULK_INSERT
 ```

+For detailed information on how to configure and use `HoodieMultiTableDeltaStreamer`, please refer blog section.

 ## Datasource Writer

 The `hudi-spark` module offers the DataSource API to write (and read) a Spark DataFrame into a Hudi table.
 There are a number of options available: